N1ck95/HTB_Writeups/writeup.md

 ```bash
 sudo /usr/local/sbin/build-installer.sh build /tmp/shell.spec
 ```
 And on my local machine I obtained a root shell on my netcat listener.
-The root flag stored in the `/root/root.txt` file is `13b30ea6a8a41e12b08d80e80d4d5f1a`.
+The root flag is stored in the `/root/root.txt` file.